Germany: Politics

 Germany is a federal, parliamentary, representative democratic republic.
 Federal legislative power is vested in the parliament consisting of the Bundestag (Federal Diet) and Bundesrat (Federal Council), which together form the legislative body.
 The Bundestag is elected through direct elections using the mixed-member proportional representation system.
 The members of the Bundesrat represent and are appointed by the governments of the sixteen federated states.

 The German political system operates under a framework laid out in the 1949 constitution known as the Grundgesetz (Basic Law).
 Amendments generally require a two-thirds majority of both the Bundestag and the Bundesrat; the fundamental principles of the constitution, as expressed in the articles guaranteeing human dignity, the separation of powers, the federal structure, and the rule of law, are valid in perpetuity.

 The president, who has been Frank-Walter Steinmeier since 2017, is the head of state and invested primarily with representative responsibilities and powers.
 He is elected by the Bundesversammlung (federal convention), an institution consisting of the members of the Bundestag and an equal number of state delegates.
 The second-highest official in the German order of precedence is the Bundestagspräsident (president of the Bundestag), who is elected by the Bundestag and responsible for overseeing the daily sessions of the body.
 The third-highest official and the head of government is the chancellor, who is appointed by the Bundespräsident after being elected by the party or coalition with the most seats in the Bundestag.
 The chancellor, who has been Friedrich Merz since 2025, is the head of government and exercises executive power through his Cabinet.

-Since 1949, the party system has been dominated by the Christian Democratic Union and the Social Democratic Party of Germany.
+Since 1949, the party system has been dominated by the centre-right Christian Democratic Union and the centre-left Social Democratic Party.
 So far every chancellor has been a member of one of these parties.
-However, the smaller liberal Free Democratic Party and the Alliance 90/The Greens have also been junior partners in coalition governments.
-Since 2007, the democratic socialist party The Left has been a staple in the German Bundestag, though they have never been part of the federal government.
-In the 2017 German federal election, the right-wing populist Alternative for Germany gained enough votes to attain representation in the parliament for the first time.
+However, the smaller liberal Free Democratic Party and Alliance 90/The Greens have also been junior partners in coalition governments.
+Since 2007, the democratic socialist party The Left has been a staple in the German Bundestag, as has the far-right Alternative for Germany since 2017.

 Constituent states

+Germany is a federation comprising sixteen constituent states referred to as Länder, thirteen of which are so-called "area-states" (Flächenländer).
+Two states, Berlin and Hamburg, are city-states (Stadtstaaten), in which there is no separation between state government and local administration.
+The state of Bremen, though officially also called a Stadtstaat, consists of the cities of Bremen, for which the state government also serves as the municipal administration, and the exclave of Bremerhaven.

-Germany is a federation and comprises sixteen constituent states which are collectively referred to as Länder.
-Each state (Land) has its own constitution, and is largely autonomous in regard to its internal organisation.
+Each state (Land) has its own constitution and is largely autonomous in its organisation.
 As of 2017, Germany is divided into 401 districts (Kreise) at a municipal level; these consist of 294 rural districts and 107 urban districts.